-The following action groups are provided to guide the selection of individual actions:
+The following treatment categories are provided to guide the selection of individual actions:

-Agriculture-Includes all activities related to the production of a harvested crop or a crop left standing.
+Crop cultivation - Includes all activities related to the production of a harvested crop or a crop left standing.
 Cultivation or other actions commonly used in agriculture are excluded if a crop was not produced.
 Sowed stands of millet cultivars should be included here but not volunteer stands.